 Base case cyclical outlook

-Our base case is the global expansion will likely continue this year, but with major economies “synching lower” in rates of expansion (see our latest Cyclical Outlook for details).
+Our base case is the global expansion will likely continue this year, but with major economies “synching lower” in rates of expansion.
 While the U.S. was a standout performer in 2018, tighter financial conditions and waning fiscal stimulus should curtail growth prospects going forward, and we see the U.S. as expanding in the 2.0% to 2.5% range this year, down from nearly 3% in 2018.